Celebrating Eleven Years Online...!

 When considering a new vessel, what's the best way to get a preview of the shape?
 The computer is an enormously useful tool for creating a vessel prototype in order to visualize the shape in a "virtual" 3D environment.
 What about lofting and fairing?
 One can then use the computer generated model as a fairing and lofting tool.

-Terrier Vessel Specification - A typical specification for a small (32') power vessel.
-NOTE: Larger vessels have a much more detailed specification.
+Terrier Vessel Specification - A simple specification for a small (32') power vessel.
+PLEASE NOTE: Larger vessels will have a much more detailed specification which may reach well over 80 to 100 pages..!

 The Vessel Specification is the central document from which any boat gets built.
 The Vessel Spec is intended to be a guide to construction as well as a valuable estimating tool for a builder to calculate the cost of building the boat.

-Lightning Protection Specification - A strategy for lightning strike prevention on vessels of various materials.
+Lightning Protection Strategies - An outline of the issues surrounding lightning strike prevention on vessels of various materials.

 On Fiberglass Boats